 New High-Level Groups Threaten Line between Party and Government (2014-04-09) (China Brief 14(7), Jamestown Foundation, By Willy Lam) Apart from challenging Deng’s principle of collective leadership, President Xi’s ruling philosophy has also run counter to two other precepts laid down by the Great Architect of Reform: the separation of party and government and the “five lakes and four seas”

 PLA Joint Operations Developments and Military Reform (2014-04-10) (China Brief 14(7), Jamestown Foundation, By Kevin McCauley) Now the log-jam impeding some of the more far reaching PLA reforms appears to be breaking, as indicated in the recent push in the Third Plenary Session for significant military reform and the creation of a leading group to push forward some of the more bureaucratically painful command, force structure and organizational changes required to create a modern military force.

 Sunflower Cause Shakes Up DPP's China Policy (2014-04-12) (CNA) The recent student-led protests have elicited different views within Taiwan's main opposition DPP on what the movement means for the party's policy toward China, with some questioning the growing opinion that the party should adopt a softer line.

-Party Identification Tracking Analysis in Taiwan, February 2014 (2014-03-05) (TISR) Taiwan Indicators Survey Research released its February survey results (in Chinese) on the public's party identities.
-Of those surveyed, 29.2% self-identified as supporters of the KMT or other Pan-Blue parties, 32.2% expressed support for the DPP or other Pan-Green parties, and 36.8% self-identified as independent.
+Party Identification Tracking Analysis in Taiwan, March 2014 (2014-04-12) (TISR) Taiwan Indicators Survey Research released its March survey results (in Chinese) on the public's party identities.
+Of those surveyed, 27.2% self-identified as supporters of the KMT or other Pan-Blue parties, down 2 percentage points from last February's number.